vmchale/madlang/README.md

 will create randomized text from the template.

 Madlang is an interpreted language, written in Haskell.
-The primary way to use Madlang is via the interpreter, but there is also a partially completed library and EDSL.
+The primary way to use Madlang is on the command line using the interpreter, but there is also a partially completed library and EDSL.

-There is a vim plugin available [here](https://github.com/vmchale/madlang-vim).

 Madlang is intended to explore computational creativity and provide an easy way to get started with generative literature.